 The Chicorral Community

 Additionally, the residents would like to be recognized as an independent village (aldea) rather than a semi-independent community (paraje).
-For this formal recognition, the community must construct: a school, a mayor’s building, a community building, a graveyard, and a water system that serves at least 85% of residents.
-With the other projects complete or already in progress, our project will help Chicorral fulfill the last requirement and allow the community to move closer to being recognized as an aldea.
-By becoming an aldea, the community of Chicorral will have more control over how district funds are allocated to and used within the community, allowing the residents of Chicorral to have more authority over the decisions that directly affect them.
+For this formal recognition, the community must construct a school, a mayor’s building, a community building, a graveyard, and a water system that serves at least 85% of residents.
+With the other projects complete or already in progress, our project will help Chicorral fulfill the last requirement and allow the community to move closer to being recognized as an Aldea.

 Since 2006, the Guatemala team of EWB-USA JHU has been working with the residents of Chicorral to develop and construct a socially, technically, and financially sustainable community water system to address this dire issue of lack of access to water.